GIScience/ohsome-quality-api/docs/indicator_creation.md

 </div>
 <br>

 As you can see the indicator you are trying to create should inherit from BaseIndicator.
 This class takes care of most of the needed functionality.
 The BaseIndicator is built from three elements: Result, Metadata and Layer, and some utility functions.
-The Metadata is automatically loaded from it's corresponding metadata.yaml, the layer can be set during object creation (if you do not need a very specific custom layer you can ignore this component) and the result saves the result of an Indicator instance.
+The Metadata is automatically loaded from it's corresponding metadata.yaml (see part 2), the layer can be set during object creation and the result saves the result of an Indicator instance.

 ### Result
 The result object can hold 4 values.